adicu/data.adicu.com/README.md

 Next, install [vagrant](http://www.vagrantup.com/).
 Once vagrant is installed, you can run `vagrant up`, and vagrant will provision the virtual machine for you.
-Then you can ssh into vagrant and start the app.
+The app will run automatically under [Supervisor](http://supervisord.org/).
 You can point your browser to [http://localhost:5000](http://localhost:5000) to see the running app.

+If anything is wrong, the following commands will help you diagnose the app:

     vagrant ssh
+    sudo service supervisor stop
     cd /vagrant
     source config/settings.dev
     cd data
     python data.py

+Take a look at the logs, in `/var/log/supervisor` as well.

 ##Importing Dev Data